TalentCLEF/talentclef/content/en/about/index.md

 {{% blocks/lead %}}
 # What is **Talent**CLEF?
 <div style="text-align: center; font-size: 1.3em; padding-bottom: 20px">
-<strong>Talent</strong>CLEF is an initiative focused on advancing the application of Natural Language Processing (NLP) technologies in Human Capital Management (HCM).
-By establishing a public benchmark for model evaluation and fostering a collaborative environment, TalentCLEF seeks to create fair, multilingual, and adaptable systems that enhance HR practices across industries.
+<strong>Talent</strong>CLEF is an initiative to advance Natural Language Processing (NLP) in Human Capital Management (HCM).
+It aims to create a public benchmark for model evaluation and promote collaboration to develop fair, multilingual, and flexible systems that improve HR practices across different industries.
+<br></br>
 Join us in this innovative journey to shape the future of HR technology.
 </div>